ReFreeKV: Towards Threshold-Free KV Cache Compression: Experiments

 \paragraph{Attention Matrix Reduction} The reduced attention matrix $A'$ in Section~\ref{ssec:method} aggregates attention scores from the last $k$ rows.
 The upper part of Table~\ref{ablation} illustrates the model's performance and the actual budget when setting $k=1$, $1\%n$, $5\%n$, and $10\%n$ ($n$ being the number of input tokens).
 It is clear that setting $k$ as $1$ achieves a significantly reduced budget, thus a higher compression ratio, with almost no change in performance compared to $1\%n$ and $5\%n$.
 On the other hand, while $10\%n$ can compress more KV cache, it fails to maintain performance (for instance, on NarrativeQA, the former achieves a performance of 9.74 using 32\% of the budget, whereas the latter scores 21.44 using 48.7\% of the budget).
 What's even better is that since $k=1$ requires the least amount of computation, relying solely on the scores from the last row, the complexity of obtaining $A'$ becomes $O(1)$, independent of the sequence length.
 The advantages of both high efficacy and low overhead make $k=1$ a solid design choice for calculating the norm metric.

-\paragraph{Initial Ranking Strategies} Apart from the position-based ranking described in Section~\ref{ssec:method}, we also investigate other alternatives, such as ranking by each token's average attention score received from other tokens, similar to previous approaches such as H2O.
-The results are shown in the bottom of Table~\ref{ablation}: under the same experimental settings, the attention-based ranking struggles to maintain a robust final performance.
+\paragraph{Initial Ranking Strategies} Apart from the position-based ranking described in Section~\ref{ssec:method}, we also investigate other alternatives, such as ranking by each token's average attention score received from other tokens, similar to the approach in H2O \cite{DBLP:conf/nips/Zhang00CZC0TRBW23}.
+The results, reported at the bottom of Table~\ref{ablation}, show that across different attention-score thresholds, this attention-based ranking fails to maintain robust final performance, suggesting that raw attention scores alone are not reliable indicators of KV-cache importance.
 Empirical validation supports that position ranking is an appealing choice, offering both superior efficacy and efficiency.

-\paragraph{The Universal Threshold} As we adopt the universal threshold as 1\% for the attention norm difference, we comprehensively study the effects of smaller or larger thresholds, as shown in Figure~\ref{fig:combined_tradeoff}.
-Intuitively, a larger threshold allows for a higher compression ratio but potentially more degradation, while a smaller threshold does the opposite.
-It is clear that when the threshold is set to a smaller value, such as 0.1\%, the average budget increases as expected, yet the model's performance sees little improvement.
-Conversely, when the threshold is set to 10\%, it prunes more KV cache, but the model's performance significantly deteriorates.
-Thus, we deem 1\% as a reasonable and robust threshold for universal uses across models and tasks.
+\paragraph{The Universal Threshold} With the universal threshold for the attention norm difference set to 1\%, we further examine the effects of both smaller and larger values, as shown in Figure~\ref{fig:combined_tradeoff}.
+Intuitively, a larger threshold yields higher compression at the cost of potential performance degradation, while a smaller threshold has the opposite effect.

+When the threshold is reduced to 0.1\%, the average budget increases as expected, yet model performance shows negligible improvement.
+In contrast, increasing the threshold to 10\% results in more aggressive KV-cache pruning but leads to substantial performance degradation.
+These observations suggest that 1\% provides a reasonable and robust trade-off for general use across models and tasks.

-\paragraph{Generalization} We further conduct experiments to examine whether our design and hyperparameters can be generalized to LLMs of more sizes.
-On five datasets in Appendix Table~\ref{size}, \method with Llama3-70B and Qwen2.5-32B/72B demonstrates consistent near full-cache performance with the same \method setting.
-Notably, the averaged compression ratio increases on datasets of longer context, achieving nearly a 50\% compression.
+\paragraph{Generalization} We further evaluate whether our design and hyperparameters generalize to LLMs of different scales.
+As shown in Table~\ref{size}, \method applied to Llama3-70B and Qwen2.5-32B/72B consistently achieves near full-cache performance under the same configuration used in Table~\ref{main_result}.
+Notably, the average compression ratio improves on datasets with longer contexts, reaching close to 50\%, while maintaining comparable performance across model sizes and datasets without any threshold tuning.